gridcoin-community/Gridcoin-Tasks/whitepaper/gridcoin-whitepaper-draft.md

 democratized incentive technology to significantly increase the computation potential of the BOINC network.
-To achieve this, the Gridcoin distributed ledger implementation incorporates records of participant computation contributions to BOINC projects elected for inclusion by members of the Gridcoin network (​pg.
-7​).
-A significant portion of the currency minted by the Gridcoin protocol is directly distributed to these participants based on their relative computation contributions.
-Additionally, the Gridcoin currency minting mechanism incentivizes participants to evenly distribute their crunching power across the included BOINC projects (​pg.
-13​).
+To achieve this, the Gridcoin distributed ledger implementation incorporates records of participant computation contributions to BOINC projects elected for inclusion by members of the Gridcoin network​ (see [The Gridcoin Whitelist](#the-gridcoin-whitelist)).
+A significant portion of the currency minted by the
+Gridcoin protocol is directly distributed to these participants based on their relative computation contributions.
+Additionally, the Gridcoin currency minting mechanism incentivizes participants to evenly distribute their crunching power across the included BOINC projects (see [Gridcoin Incentives](#gridcoin-incentives)).

 ```text
 Gridcoin - Blockchain, Economic Protocol, and Incentivization Layer